abheet-98/To-do-Web-App/README.md

 3.install node modules using command npm i or npm install<br>
 4.run server command node app.js<br>
 5.open url localhost:3000 in your browser

+This is a good example to learn web stack.